• Send Us a Message

 When using a headlamp on a camping trip or nighttime activity, white light can be blinding and painful for humans exposed directly to the light.
 Red lights, on the other hand, are less disruptive and distracting.

 A red light can also help people sleep easier.
 White headlamp LEDs usually emit more light in the blue spectrum, which suppresses melatonin.
-This can make it more difficult for people to fall asleep after using a white light, or can wake up people where a red light would allow them to keep sleeping.
+This can make it more difficult for people to fall asleep after being exposed to white light, or can wake up people.
+By contrast, a red light would more likely allow them to keep sleeping.

-As an aside, this is why many alarm clocks have red light numbers -- you can see it at night if you need to, but it won't disturb your sleepig pattern as much.
+As an aside, this is why many alarm clocks have red light numbers - you can see it at night if you need to, but it won't disturb your sleeping pattern as much.

 Less Light Pollution